Introduction to private Docker container registries in Azure

 Developers can also push to a container registry as part of a container development workflow.
 For example, target a container registry from a continuous integration and deployment tool such as Visual Studio Team Services or Jenkins.

 Registry - Create one or more container registries in your Azure subscription.
-Registries are available in three SKUs: Basic, Standard, and Premium, each of which support webhook integration, repository authentication with Azure Active Directory, and delete functionality.
+Registries are available in three SKUs: Basic, Standard, and Premium, each of which support webhook integration, registry authentication with Azure Active Directory, and delete functionality.
 Take advantage of local, network-close storage of your container images by creating a registry in the same Azure location as your deployments.
 Use the geo-replication feature of Premium registries for advanced replication and container image distribution scenarios.
 A fully qualified registry name has the form

 Repository - A registry contains one or more repositories, which are groups of container images.
 Azure Container Registry supports multilevel repository namespaces.
 With multilevel namespaces, you can group collections of images related to a specific app, or a collection of apps to specific development or operational teams.
 For example: